 - If you are eligible for Part A, with no premium you can enroll and put Part B (which has a premium) on hold until you retire or lose group coverage.

 If you are working for a larger employer or getting your benefits from a spouse and are entering your Medicare Open Enrollment, you will want to compare the costs and benefits.

 With Medicare and a Medicare Supplement Plan your coverage might be much better than what you currently have through your employer.
 Many employers or group plans have gone to high deductible or HSA model plans.

 You should carefully look at what your group plan costs in premium and compare that to Medicare and a supplemental plan.

 If you are getting a retiree plan from your previous employer, you should sign up for parts A and B. You might not need a Medicare Supplement plan in this instance because Medicare would pay primary to your plan.

-You still will want to look over the cost is any of the retirement plan verse a Medigap plan.
+You still will want to look over the cost of any retirement plan verse a Medigap plan.
 You will pay for your Part B premium in this scenario.

 Medicare and COBRA

 Cobra would be the same as the retiree plan and you would need to start Part A and B and they would pay primary to the COBRA plan.
 The COBRA coverage will only last eighteen months or a year and a half.

 YOUR MEDICARE SUPPLEMENT OPEN ENROLLMENT